coleygroup/pyscreener/README.md

 To do this, simply type `ray start --head --num-cpus N` before starting pyscreener (where `N` is the total number of cores you wish to allow pyscreener to utilize).
 Not performing this step will give pyscreener access to all of the cores on your local machine, potentially slowing down other applications.

 #### Distributing across many nodes
 While the precise instructions for this will vary with HPC cluster architecture, the general idea is to establish a ray cluster between the nodes allocated to your job.
 We have provided a sample SLURM submission script ([run_pyscreener_distributed_example.batch](run_pyscreener_distributed_example.batch)) to achieve this, but you may have to alter some commands depending on your system.
 For more information on this see [here](https://docs.ray.io/en/master/cluster/index.html).
-To allow pyscreener to connect to your ray cluster, you must set the `ip_head` and `redis_password` environment variables appropriately, where `ip_head` is the address of the head of your ray cluster, i.e., `$IP:$PORT` where `$IP` is the IP address of the head node and `$PORT` is the port that is running ray.
+To allow pyscreener to connect to your ray cluster, you must set the `ip_head` and `redis_password` environment variables appropriately, where `ip_head` is the address of the head of your ray cluster, i.e., `IP:PORT` where `IP` is the IP address of the head node and `PORT` is the port that is running ray.

 pyscreener writes a lot of intermediate input and output files (due to the inherent specifications of the underlying docking software.)
 Given that the primary endpoint of pyscreener is a list of ligands and associated scores (rather than the specific binding poses,) these files are written to each node's temporary directory (determined by `tempfile.gettempdir()`) and discarded at the end.
 If you wish to collect these files, pass the `--collect-all` flag in the program arguments or run the `collect_files()` method of your `VirtualScreen` object when your screen is complete.